ChorusOne/opus-pool-sdk/book/docs/classes/OpusPool/Methods/getStakeBalanceForUser.md

 `Promise`\<`StakeBalanceReturnType`\>

-- `StakeBalanceReturnType.assets` - Balance in ETH

-- `StakeBalanceReturnType.shares` - Balance in vault tokens
+A promise that resolves to an object with the balance in ETH and the balance in vault tokens